langmead-lab/recount-unify/README.md

 * `junctions.sqlite`

 `prefix` here is `srav3_human` which acts as the directory prefix for all the tranches, e.g. `srav3_human5` is the 6th human tranche (starts from 0).
-The script assumes it will be run in the parent directory where of all tranches' output from recount-unify in appropriately named subdirectories using that prefix (e.g. `srav3_human1`).
+The script assumes it will be run in the parent directory where all of the tranches' output from recount-unify in appropriately named subdirectories using that prefix are present (e.g. `srav3_human1`).

 You will still need a set of Lucene indexes of your metadata before you have a minimally viable Snaptron compilation.
 See the last section in this document for details.